rjmccabe/Cookbook/Why use ifundit.md

 Call In is a mobile app that takes IBMers from calendar invite to conference call in seconds.
 The app syncs with the native calendar app on iOS and IBM Verse or IBM Traveler on Android to allow users to join conference calls on their mobile phones directly from a meeting invite or calendar event.

 Call In came into the 2014 Mobile ifundIT campaign with an existing and functional mobile app, so their project focused on using the funds from their project to incorporate new features such as One Touch, context information, and Blue Pages participant links.

-## Global Extended Teams

-Global Extended Teams is a web tool for creating and viewing true functional reporting chains between employees, and showing extended teams across borders.
-It allows users to add and modify relationships between “Functional Managers” and “Functional Reportees” across the globe in order to facilitate work assignments and increased performance, while local managers handle legal and HR relationships in the employee’s country.

-Global Extended Teams was initially developed as a proof of concept, but unfortunately did not receive any funding to progress into a true pilot phase.
-The team submitted a project during the 2012 ifundIT campaign, and its success there gave them the funding they needed to develop the platform for use.
-The resulting tool was so popular that it was integrated into IBM BluePages.

 ## ParkUp